 Screens are basically stencils made of finely threaded mesh stretched out and attached to a metal or wooden frame.
-Synthetic threads are commonly used in the making of mesh for screen printing and polyester is the most popular material.
+Synthetic threads are commonly present in the making of mesh for screen printing and polyester is the most popular material.
 There are also different types of mesh size which will determine the outcome and look of the finished design on the material.
-The higher the mesh count of the screen, then the higher amount of detail that it can hold, given that it is burned properly.
+The higher the mesh count of the screen, then the higher amount of detail that it can hold.

 Before we coat the screen we want to use for our project we need to consider:

-Mesh Count: Mesh count is determined by how many threads of mesh are crossing per square inch.
+Mesh count defines the quantity of threads crossing per square inch.
 The higher the mesh count, the finer the threads and holes are in the screen.
-The most standard mesh sizes are 110 & 156 but in any professional screen shop you’ll find screens with mesh counts from 86 to 355.
-Lower mesh count screens are used for thicker inks like metallic gold, silver, white, etc, as one wants to avoid clogging and lay down more of these inks since they are often printed on dark apparel.
+The most standard mesh sizes are 110 & 156but in any professional screen shop you’ll find screens with mesh counts from 86 to 355.
+We use lower mesh count screens for thicker inks like metallic gold, silver, white, etc, as one wants to avoid clogging and lay down more of these inks since they are often printed on dark apparel.
 Higher mesh count screens are better for process printing, index separations and detailed prints with tiny halftones.
 A higher mesh also helps prevent bleeding problems with thinner inks.

-Emulsion: Emulsion is a photosensitive liquid which has the consistency of honey and that is ‘scooped’ across the mesh and left to dry for about a day in the dark.
-This results in a thin coat of gel over the screen that once it’s exposed to light it hardens in the exposed areas but leaves the unexposed parts soft and easy to wash off creating the stencil for the design.
-Different types of emulsions are required for different inks and they have different exposure ranges and exposure times.
+Emulsion is a photosensitive liquid which has the consistency of honey that we scoop across the mesh and leave to dry for about a day in the dark.
+This results in a thin coat of gel over the screen that once we expose to light it hardens in the exposed areas but leaves the unexposed parts soft and easy to wash off creating the stencil for the design.
+We use different types of emulsions for different inks and they have different exposure ranges and exposure times.

 COAT SCREENS WITH EMULSION

 Once we’ve decided what ink, screen, mesh count and emulsion we want to use for our project, we’re ready to coat our screens.
-Emulsion is applied on both sides of the screen using a scoop coater, the result should be a thin, evenly spread layer of emulsion.
-After the screen is coated it needs to be kept in darkness in a dark or red lit room just like developing photographs, as any light could start exposing the screen.
+We apply the emulsion on both sides of the screen using a scoop coater, the result should be a thin, evenly spread layer of emulsion.
+After we coat the screen it needs to stay in darkness in a dark or red lit room just like developing photographs, as any light could start exposing the screen.
 All moisture needs to be removed from the emulsion.
-A fan, heater or a dehumidifier can be used to speed up the process.
+We usually use a fan, heater or a dehumidifier to speed up the process.

 “BURN” THE GRAPHIC ON THE SCREEN

-Placement: The film positive is now placed and taped on top of emulsion-covered screen according to the print placement on your product, the press and the support pallet that you will be using for your run.
-The idea is to do most of the registration work before aligning the screens on the press so rulers and guides are used to place the designs on the screen in the most accurate way.
+We now place and tape the film positive on top of emulsion-covered screen according to the print placement on your product, the press and the support pallet that you will be using for your run.
+The idea is to do most of the registration work before aligning the screens on the press so we use rulers and guides to place the designs on the screen in the most accurate way.
 If the prints are small and you are NOT using discharge inks you can burn more than one graphic in one screen and tape over the ones you are not printing.

 WASH OFF UNEXPOSED EMULSION AND DRY

 While the screens are drying in the sun we can start preparing the ink.
 At this point we should have already decided about the type of ink and color we want to use.
-Amount of ink is calculated based on the size of the screen, the size and shape of the design and the quantity of items and amount of hits to print.
-You want to have enough ink to keep the screen flooded but you don’t want to have too much left over specially if you are using discharge inks because they can not be stored.
-For very large orders that require lots of ink it’s best to prepare the ink in batches for easier handling and better control of the mix and texture.
-Ink must be very well mixed, soft, chunk free and at the right temperature so it goes through the mesh smoothly without clogging.
-Colors are mixed to match what we see on the digital version of the design, a printout or a Pantone color number if requested.
-Ink colors can change slightly after being applied to the substrate and cured so you want to make sure that you do a few tests on the actual product you are printing before you’ re done mixing the ink and start with production.
+We calculate the amount of ink based on the size of the screen, the size and shape of the design and the quantity of items and amount of hits to print.
+You want to have enough ink to keep the screen flooded but you don’t want to have too much left over specially if you are using discharge inks because we can not store them.

 SET UP SCREENS FOR PRINTING

-Press Set Up: There are a number of different presses, including manual and automatic styles.
+There are a number of different presses, including manual and automatic styles.
 At Psylo Graphics we use automatic rotary 10 color carousel presses, as this allows several different screens to work at once.
-For multi-colored prints, this sort of printer can also be used to apply the separate color layers in quick succession.
+For multi-colored prints we use this sort of printer to apply the separate color layers in quick succession.
 Print ready screens are now clamped on to the press in order following the right sequence for your print.
-Flashed under-bases (if needed) are printed first, then light colors and dark colors at the end of the sequence.
+We print flashed under-bases (if needed) first, then light colors and dark colors at the end of the sequence.
 Different sequences can alter the final look of the print and we can play with the order in which the colors are printed to achieve the desired results.

-A squeegee is a half inch thick rubber blade attached to a metal, plastic or wooden handle.
-It’s used to pull the ink across the screen and lay down the paint by pushing the ink through the mesh.
+A squeegee is a half inch thick rubber blade inside a metal, plastic or wooden handle.
+We use it to pull the ink across the screen laying down the paint by pushing the ink through the mesh.
 They come in many sizes and the stiffness and sharpness of the blade affect the print considerably.
 One must choose the right length and density to achieve the best results…

-Size: The length of the squeegee to be used should be a couple of inches smaller tan the mesh screen or about 4 inches wider than the graphic to print, as this will give better coverage.
+The length of the squeegee should be a couple of inches smaller tan the mesh screen.
+We also want it to be about 4 inches wider than the graphic to print, as this will give better coverage.

-Hardness: Screen printing squeegees come in a few different “durometers” (a metric used for hardness) based on the ink type and mesh count of the screen.
+Screen printing squeegees come in a few different “durometers”.
+A metric used for hardness based on the ink type and mesh count of the screen.
 The color of the rubber usually defines the density and hardness for the screen.
-Red and orange squeegees are usually softer, yellow ones are in the middle of the spectrum and then green and blue are the hardest.
+Red and orange squeegees are usually softer.
+Yellow ones are in the middle of the spectrum and then green and blue are the hardest.
 A stiffer and sharper squeegee lays down less ink than a softer rounded squeegee.
-A softer, more yielding rubber squeegee is often used when printing less detailed designs or when printing onto fabric.
-A firmer rubber blade is better for printing intricate designs with lots of detail as it ensures all the nooks and crannies in the stencil receive an even layer of ink.
+When printing less detailed designs or when printing onto fabric, you want to use a softer, more yielding rubber squeegee.
+A firmer rubber blade is better for printing intricate designs with lots of detail.
+This ensures all the nooks and crannies in the stencil receive an even layer of ink.

 PREPARE PALLET OR SUPPORTING SURFACE